gamemanual0/gm0/source/docs/useful-resources.rst

 `Game and Season Materials <https://www.firstinspires.org/resource-library/ftc/game-and-season-info>`_ --- Where to find the information for the current season, including the Game Manuals.

+`REV Robotics FTC Documentation <https://docs.revrobotics.com/docs/first-tech-challenge>`_ --- Covers REV products from both a hardware and software front.
+The control system documentation includes an introductory FTC programming tutorial.

 Team Management
 ---------------

+`Running a FIRST Team <https://drive.google.com/file/d/0B8Oix1YVtSZgcUJYTUs0QWlnZkE/view>`_:highlight:`*` --- A guide by Karthik Kanagasbathy, former lead mentor (and current advisor) of Hall of Fame team 1114, Simbotics, on running a FIRST team.
+While some details are FRC-specific (namely the 6 week timeline), much of it is applicable to running a FTC team.

 `Team Management Resources <https://www.firstinspires.org/resource-library/ftc/team-management-resources>`_ --- FIRST's FTC team management resources, covering budget, engineering notebook, etc.

 Strategy
 --------

-`Effective FIRST Strategies <https://www.youtube.com/watch?v=5fifL47TvzE>`_ --- A championship conference presentation from Karthik Kanagasabapathy, former mentor of Hall of Fame team 1114, Simbotics, on effective design and competition strategies.
+`Effective FIRST Strategies <https://www.youtube.com/watch?v=5fifL47TvzE>`_:highlight:`*` --- A championship conference presentation from Karthik Kanagasabapathy, former lead mentor (and current advisor) of Hall of Fame team 1114, Simbotics, on effective design and competition strategies.

+`Simbotics FRC Philosophy and Game Analysis <https://www.simbotics.org/wp-content/uploads/2019/12/robotdesign.pdf>`_:highlight:`*` --- A presentation by about strategic and functional robot design in addition to common tasks robots have to do.

 `Weighted Objectives <http://www.robowranglers148.com/uploads/1/0/5/4/10542658/weighted_object_tables_for_robotics.pdf>`_ --- A guide by John V-Neun, mentor of FRC team 148, the Robowranglers, tousing weighted objective to decide on a strategy.

 CAD
 ---

+`SOLIDWORKS Sponsorship <https://app.smartsheet.com/b/form/6762f6652a04487ca9786fcb06b84cb5>`_ --- A link to the application form for free Solidworks licenses.

 Part Libraries
 ^^^^^^^^^^^^^^